CMS Releases the 2022 Fee Schedule and Final Rule

 Earlier this month, CMS published the final 2022 fee schedule and complete final rule for Medicare payment policies.
 Chad Madden, Breakthrough co-founder, teamed up with Mary Daulong, President and CEO at Business & Clinical Management Services (BCMS) to discuss the new rules shortly after they were finalized, on a Live Q&A with hundreds of private practice owners and therapists.

-This article summarizes a number of questions and answers that came up around the fee schedules and new 2022 Medicare rules.
+This article summarizes a number of questions and answers that came up around the fee schedules and the new 2022 Medicare rules.
+We have been inundated by questions on Medicare PTA reimbursements, Medicare PT guidelines, and more upcoming cuts and implications.

 If you’re in the process of planning for the impacts of the 2022 Medicare cuts, check out Breakthrough’s 2022 Planning Tool for Private Practice Owners.
 As private practice owners, it’s important to regularly assess the financial health of your practice and identify strategies to increase top-line revenue.
 Use this tool in your annual planning process to develop strategies that will boost profitability in spite of declining reimbursements.

-Q: What are the key changes in the 2o22 fee schedule and final rule?
+Q: What are the key changes in the 2022 fee schedule and final ruling?

 A: Here’s the big picture:

-- PTs will see ~3.7% reduction in payment and OTs will see ~3.9% reduction in payment.
+- PTs will see a ~3.7% reduction in payment and OTs will see a ~3.9% reduction in payment.

 - PTAs using the CQ modifier and OTAs using the CO modifier will see a 15% payment reduction